Carpool129/sql/guide.md

 |avg| calculates the average of a column|
 |count| counts how many rows are in a column|

-the **group** by command tells the database to separate the data into groups, which can then be aggregated independently. the syntax is the same as **order**.
+the **group by** command tells the database to separate the data into groups, which can then be aggregated independently. the syntax is the same as **order**. while **order by** is not used to get rid of duplicates, it does allow you to collapse multiple rows with the same values into a single row.